ikcandido/Elastic-Stack-Project/README.md

 # Elk-Stack-Project

-The files in this repository were used to configure the network depicted in Images/Network_Diagram.png
+The files in this repository were used to configure the network depicted in the diagram image below:

+[Network_Diagram.png]

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to recreate the entire deployment in the network diagram.
 Alternatively, select portions of the playbook$